rolfwessels/docker-simple-nuget-server/README.md

 Run the following command in the folder where your sln file is.

-`./.nuget/nuget sources Add -Name "myhostname" -Source https://nuget.myhostname.com  .\nuget.config`
+`./.nuget/nuget sources Add -Name "myhostname" -Source https://nuget.myhostname.com   -ConfigFile NuGet.Config`

 If you have traefic with basic auth setup

-`./.nuget/nuget sources Add -Name "myhostname" -Source https://nuget.myhostname.com -UserName user -Password xxxxxxx .\nuget.config`
+`./.nuget/nuget sources Add -Name "myhostname" -Source https://nuget.myhostname.com -UserName user -Password xxxxxxx  -ConfigFile nuget.config`

 # For developers